Toque Profundo: History

-In 1992 they released the 1st independent album named "Sueños y Pesadillas Del 3er Mundo" (Dreams and Nightmares of The 3rd World).
+In 1992 they released their first independent album Sueños y Pesadillas del Tercer Mundo (Dreams and Nightmares of The 3rd World).
 This was the first CD ever at that time to be released independently by their own financial means.

-The CD immediately became a classic and best seller in Dominican rock history.
-Songs like "El Bolero Del Biónico", "Amigo", and "Mandela" were hits on local Dominican radio stations shortly after the album's release.
+The album helped them reach the top of mainstream rock in the Dominican Republic and was deemed a total success.
+Most of the songs by Toque Profundo in this album relate to the Country's economic or social situation.
+The record featured songs such as Mi País, a song in the style of a rock opera, which took a satirical swipe at the pros and cons of life in the Dominican Republic, as well as songs addressing themes such as the 1965 Dominican Civil War and South African anti-apartheid activist Nelson Mandela.
+Some examples of less serious lyrical content appear on El Gevito, a track about fashion-obsessed Dominican young men which were part of the Dominican popular culture in the '80s, and El Bolero Del Bionico which describes the adventures and perils on riding in a cheap taxi ride.

 That same year they were nominated as "Best Rock Group" in the Cassandra Awards, a similar Dominican version of the Grammy Awards.
 They also were involved in the international event "Rock Sobre Las Piedras" which took place at Altos de Chavón.

 Towards 1993 the young group was chosen by Dominicans to represent them in the international event "Festival De Benidorm" in Spain with the song "Dios Salve Al Viajero"(God Save The Traveler).
 In 1996 they released their 2nd independent album named "Moneda" (Spanish for ‘coins’, also refers to money).
 Bigger success resulted from this second album.
 Songs Like "Llorar", the long-awaited "Dios Salve Al Viajero" and "Ramona"(a playful take on Eric Clapton's classic unplugged rendition of “Layla”), all became top No. 1 hits on radio.
 This album is considered a classic within Dominican rock culture and, at the same time, sparked the “local rock bands” evolution.